SahilK-027/FYLE-MTS1-Journey-2024/README.md

 - Migrated and released 11+ legacy v2 APIs (projects, levels, expenses, reports, vendors, employees, spender_employees, etc.) to the new Platform API cluster within just 1.5 months.
 - Familiarized myself with the C1 App’s structure and quickly navigated complex flows and dependencies, which helped me deliver efficiently with minimal handholding.

-This initiative helped me build strong foundational knowledge of the C1 domain and made me more confident in handling cross-functional API-level migrations once more.
+This initiative helped me build a strong foundation in the C1 domain and made me more confident in handling cross-functional API-level migrations.

 ## 🔹 C1-app Expense Public API -> Platform API Migration (21st May 2025) (Initiative 8)
 Worked on the migration of the remaining Expense APIs from the C1 App to the Platform API